AppTechGeek/PowerApps/Components/ModalDialog/Readme.md

 # Modal Dialog with Configurable Buttons
 ![(./../ModalDialog/DialogBoxComponent.png)](./../ModalDialog/DialogBoxComponent.png)

+Note: The latest update addreses the "One or more component behaviour properties, event or action, have a mismatched return type" error.

 ### Responsive Design:
 - Buttons adjust their width automatically based on number displayed or hidden.
 - Button font adjusts according to button visibility and width/height